Economic order quantity: Backordering costs and multiple items

-If there are backorders the reorder point is: $r^*_{h} = \mu - mQ^* - s^*$; with m being the largest integer $m \leq \frac{\tau}{T}$ and μ the lead time demand.
+If there are backorders, the reorder point is: $r^*_{h} = \mu - mQ^* - s^*$; with m being the largest integer $m \leq \frac{\tau}{T}$ and μ the lead time demand.

 Additionally, the economic order interval can be determined from the EOQ and the economic production quantity model (which determines the optimal production quantity) can be determined in a similar fashion.

 A version of the model, the Baumol-Tobin model, has also been used to determine the money demand function, where a person's holdings of money balances can be seen in a way parallel to a firm's holdings of inventory.

 Malakooti (2013) has introduced the multi-criteria EOQ models where the criteria could be minimizing the total cost, Order quantity (inventory), and Shortages.

 A version taking the time-value of money into account was developed by Trippi and Lewin.

 Imperfect quality

 Another important extension of the EOQ model is to consider items with imperfect quality.
-Salameh and Jaber (2000) are the first to study the imperfect items in an EOQ model very thoroughly.
+Salameh and Jaber (2000) were the first to study the imperfect items in an EOQ model very thoroughly.
 They consider an inventory problem in which the demand is deterministic and there is a fraction of imperfect items in the lot and are screened by the buyer and sold by them at the end of the circle at discount price.

+Implementation

+Dave Piasecki identifies two ways in which use of an EOQ approach may be implemented: